elesiuta/picosnitch/README.md

   - It monitors your system and notifies you whenever it sees a new program that connects to the network
   - Or when the sha256 changes for one of those programs (can also check [VirusTotal](https://www.virustotal.com))
   - And features a curses based UI for browsing past connections
-- For advanced users who know what should be running on their system and can make network connections
+- For advanced users who know what should be running on their system and when they should be making network connections
   - Only you can decide which programs to trust, so picosnitch leaves this decision up to you and just focusses on doing one thing well
   - A program you can't trust to make network connections also can't be trusted not to negate any firewall rules, so blocking or sandboxing these programs is out of scope for picosnitch (also beware of programs running as root that may try to stop/modify picosnitch)
 - Inspired by programs such as GlassWire, Little Snitch, and OpenSnitch